IKIM-Essen/EUCAST_MIC_Extractor/README.md

 ## Usage

-Use the code directly (Starting Point: preprocessor.process()) or run the script from the command line, use the following syntax:
+Use the code directly (Starting Point: workflow/processor.process()) or run the script from the command line, use the following syntax:
 `python workflow/processor.py <input_path> <sheet_name> <output_path>`

 ### Parameters: